taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 The two teens are curled into complementary fetal positions, the tall pale one spooning the smaller darker one from behind.
 The tall one's arms wrap around the little one's torso, one arm draped across a set of well-defined abdominal muscles, the other covering the little one's breasts and tangled in a pair of dark arms.

+The cuttlefish mechapet has all of the body parts of a cuttlefish but is rather flatter and more blobulous than a fully biological cuttlefish, which haven't been seen in Earth's oceans for decades.
+It is flat against the tall teen's back, all 8 arms twining around the tall teen's body.
+The tips of two arms gently brush back the smaller teen's hair from her forehead.

 Asoka: *"Why now?"*

 ### Page 2

 The tall one turns their nose away from the crook of the little one's neck and looks up at the blue jacaranda tree.
-They lift the arm that was draped over the little one's stomach and reach their hand up towards the branches.
+The tall teen lifts the arm that was draped over the little one's stomach and reaches their hand up towards the branches.

 Asoka: *"Why do I dream of Death Dogs today?"*

 We see Asoka's hand backlit against the sunlight filtering through the tree branches, Asoka's long fingers haloed with golden dust.
+The cuttlefish mechapet gently wraps an arm around Asoka's raised arm.

-Asoka: *"Mom..."*
+Asoka: *"Iri...Mom..."*

 We see a brief, blurry flash of the willowy woman from Asoka's dreams.